American Hip Institute

-The American Hip Institute (AHI) is the first and only clinic in the nation dedicated exclusively to providing cutting-edge minimally invasive treatment for patients with hip pain.
+The American Hip Institute (AHI) is the first and only clinic in the nation dedicated exclusively to providing advanced minimally-invasive treatment for patients with hip pain.

-AHI’s team of surgeons has developed unique techniques in hip arthroscopy, robotics, and state-of-the-art regenerative medicine and cell therapies.
-Together, they have performed over 10,000 hip surgeries, and were the first in the nation to perform outpatient robotic hip surgery.
+AHI’s team of surgeons have developed unique procedures in Hip Arthroscopy, Robotics, and cell therapies.
+Together, they have performed over 10,000 hip surgeries, and were the first in the nation to perform outpatient Robotic Hip Surgery.

 “Having a comprehensive center specialized in the hip joint makes it possible to use a research-based approach to provide the best outcomes and patient experience in the world.”

-AHI physicians have treated numerous professional athletes from the NFL, Major League Baseball, the NBA, and the WNBA, Olympians, and Division I athletes, and have served as team physicians and second-opinion consultants for professional sports teams.
+AHI physicians have treated numerous professional athletes from the NFL, MLB, NBA, and WNBA, Olympians, and Division I athletes, and have served as Team Physicians and 2nd opinion consultants for multiple professional sports teams.

 “Our mission is to care for every patient like a professional athlete.”